MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-python-scripts.md

 To run Python scripts in Power BI Desktop, you need to install **Python** on your local machine.
 You can download and install **Python** for free from many locations, including the [Official Python download page](https://www.python.org/), and the [Anaconda](https://anaconda.org/anaconda/python/).
 The current release of Python scripting in Power BI Desktop supports Unicode characters as well as spaces (empty characters) in the installation path.

 ## Run Python scripts
 With just a few steps in Power BI Desktop, you can run Python scripts and create a data model, from which you can create reports, and share them on the Power BI service.
-Python scripting in Power BI Desktop now supports number formats that contain decimals (.) and commas (,).

 ### Prepare an Python script
 To run an Python script in Power BI Desktop, create the script in your local Python development environment, and make sure it runs successfully.